History Graduate Student Handbook

 Requests for Exceptions to History Graduate Policies

-In extraordinary individual circumstances the student may request from the Graduate Committee specific variances to any of the History Department's internal policies relating to the graduate program.
+In extraordinary circumstances, the student may request from the Graduate Committee specific variances to any of the History Department's internal policies relating to the graduate program.
 Such requests should be addressed to the Director of Graduate Studies, who will convene the Graduate Committee to rule on such requests.

-Necessary forms are available online through the departmental web page, or in main office.
+Necessary forms are available online through the departmental web page.